siribi/CODEML_WORKFLOW/README.md

 #################################################################################### <br />
 **Part 1c.
 Run Guidance** <br />
+Previous studies have shown that a phylogeny aware aligner such as PRANK in combination with alignment filtering with GUIDANCE improves positive selection inference on simulated data (Jordan and Goldman 2012; Privman et al. 2012).
+With the help of GUIDANCE2, all alignments with a sequence score <0.6, as well as all columns scoring <0.93 (default), are removed from the data set.
+I have chosen to remove the entire alignment if one of the sequences fall below 0.6 just for simplicity/smoother running of CODEML (this happens in the next step - 1d).

 1. Copy new fasta files from single_copy_orthofasta to new directory.
 Divide into directories (50 files in each).
 Run make_50_directories.sh or execute this command: